bjmcdonald002/lol-win-predict/README.md

 ## 📊 Project Overview

-We trained and compared multiple models to predict whether a match resulted in a win or loss based on numeric stat lines.
+I've trained and compared multiple models to predict whether a match resulted in a win or loss based on numeric stat lines.
 Techniques included:

 - **XGBoost**
 - **LightGBM**